wallarm/product-documentation/docs/latest/api-discovery/exploring.md

 Note that the algorithm analyzes the new traffic.
 If at some moment you see addresses, that should be unified but this did not happen yet, give it a time.
 As soon as more data arrives, the system will unify endpoints matching the newly found pattern with the appropriate amount of matching addresses.

+## Exploring API inventory

-The **API Discovery** section of Wallarm Console enables you to manage your [API inventory](api-discovery-overview.md), as well as to fine-tune its discovery.
+The **API Discovery** section of Wallarm Console enables you to manage your [API inventory](overview.md), as well as to fine-tune its discovery.
 This guide instructs you on using this section.

 The section is only available to the users of the following [roles](../user-guides/settings/users.md#user-roles):